STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ###  Media

-Media was provided by the business owner.
+Media was provided by the business owner and istockphoto.com.

 ### Acknowledgments